 Review – What Remains of Edith Finch (PS4)

-The Playstation 4 has just received a new game in the walking simulator genre, called What Remains of Edith Finch.
+The PlayStation 4 has just received a new game in the walking simulator genre, called What Remains of Edith Finch.
 How is it then?
 Is it just another meandering mess or is it a delightful stroll through its genre?

-So, first of all, the most important question of the all: is Edith Finch better than Everybody’s Gone to the Rapture?
+So, first of all, the most important question of the all: is What Remains Of Edith Finch better than Everybody’s Gone to the Rapture?
 YES.
 It does have more charm and heart, and it is much less arrogant and pretentious than the aforementioned title.

 But that doesn’t mean it’s all fine and dandy here.

 The game revolves around you walking through the Finch manor, a place with more nonsensical secret passages than your average Resident Evil mansion, and looking for “memories” of your older relatives, who have all died prior to the game’s start (that’s not actually a spoiler, don’t worry).
 Those memories act as the game’s “levels”, in a certain way.
 Everything is presented in a very well-detailed way, with the house and its rooms being crafted beautifully with great visuals, and with voice acting that, for the most part, works quite well.
 Surely, there are some moments with bad voice acting and inconsistent framerates and animations, but for the most part the visuals and sound design are pretty good.

 The problems actually lie somewhere, basically in everything What Remains of Edith Finch has to offer as an actual video game.